 Your Pet, Your Pill: A Book Review

-After suffering the loss of my heart cat Dusty and my first cat Precious, I longed to feel joy once more.
-When grieving it takes time and honestly, your day-to-day varies.
-Some days I would feel hopeful and other days not so much.
-I have previously discussed different means of learning to cope with grief after pet loss including painting, cooking recipes, fostering animals, and reading books.
-Speaking of reading, I was recently contacted regarding providing an honest book review of Your Pet, Your Pill: 101 Inspirational Stories about how pets lead you to a happy, healthy, and successful life.
+After losing my heart cat Dusty and my first cat Precious, I longed to feel joy once more.
+When grieving, it takes time, and honestly, your day-to-day varies.
+Some days I would feel hopeful, and other days, not so much.
+I have previously discussed different ways of coping with grief after pet loss, including painting, cooking recipes, fostering animals, and reading books.
+Speaking of reading, I was contacted regarding providing an honest book review of Your Pet, Your Pill: 101 Inspirational Stories about how pets lead you to a happy, healthy, and successful life.

 This post is sponsored.
 In exchange for a copy of Your Pet, Your Pill book of inspirational stories and workbook, I will share my honest opinion.